The 10 Most Effective Ways To Lower Your Cholesterol

 If your doctor tells you your "cholesterol" levels are high, they mean that the levels of a range of different fat-like substances in your body are not within the normal range.
 Cholesterol tests measure:

 - Low Density Lipoproteins (LDL) ("bad" cholesterol")

 - High Density Lipoproteins (HDL) ("good" cholesterol)

-Although there is often a genetic reason for your cholesterol levels being high, in addition to several lifestyle changes, watching what you eat can help lower LDL or increase HDL cholesterol.
+Although there is often a genetic reason for your cholesterol levels being high, watching what you eat and exercising can make a difference to your LDL and HDL levels.
 Let's look at ten different ways to do just that!

 1. Eat More Oats And Other Soluble Fiber

 Soluble fiber acts like a sponge, absorbing water and turning into a gel during digestion.
 It is also great at binding to cholesterol and removing it from the body, lowering overall cholesterol levels and ultimately the risk of heart disease.